spree/spree/guides/content/developer/source/navigating.md

 $ bundle exec rake clean
 $ bundle exec rake gem```

-Most likely you will want to build and install of the related gems.
+Most likely you will want to build and install all of the related gems.
-Fortunately there is a simple Rake task for that.
+Fortunately, there is a simple Rake task for that.

 ```bash
 $ bundle exec rake gem:install```